-5. Along with livestock, septic systems have been identified as a major contributor of E. coli in the Garrison Creek watershed (see Section 3).
-However, failing septic systems are not an issue unique to the Garrison Creek watershed or to Fayette County.
+5. In addition to livestock, septic systems have been identified as major contributors of E. coli in the Lick Creek watershed (see Section 3).
+Failing septic systems are not unique to the Lick Creek watershed or to Fayette County.
 Septic systems tend to be a major problem throughout Indiana and the nation.